-In 2017, in a unique public/private partnership with the Boston Public Library (BPL), the Friends of the South End Library embarked on a capital campaign, Writing the Next Chapter, to transform the first floor interior of the South End branch into a state-of-the-art space that will support modern library services.
-Based on preliminary discussions, the BPL allocated $132,000 capital funding in FY 2018 (which started in July 2017) to design and build a first phase.
+In 2017, in a unique public/private partnership with the Boston Public Library (BPL), the Friends of the South End Library embarked on a capital campaign, Writing the Next Chapter, to transform the first floor interior of the South End branch into a state-of-the-art space that will support modern library services in two phases.
+A big mulit-million-dollar renovation of the branch that would expand its space would be seven to 10 years away, because many other branch libraries were ahead on the BPL’s capital renovation list.
+Until that time, the South End branch would have a much better library, though of the same small size.
+The BPL allocated $132,000 capital funding in FY 2018 (which started in July 2017) to design and build a first phase.
 The Friends pledged to raise an additional $50,000 from the South End community and our supporters by October of that year.
-By January 2018, FOSEL had raised $90,000.
+By March 2019, FOSEL had raised close to $100,000.

-The illustrations on this page show a proposed plan, an early draft of ideas developed following meetings with various groups and the head librarian to identify potential improvements, with the hope of igniting the collective imagination of the community to get involved with this effort.
-The preliminary ideas include updated electric/digital infrastructure; a new area dedicated to teens; a beautifully renovated children’s room; more variety of seating arrangements for adults; a new community space to display books and images of the South End or work by our local authors; a new flexible room for tutoring, community services and conferences; and an attractive browsing wall for newspapers and magazines.
-The Friends used this plan to start a conversation with the BPL about the need for capital funding, and is now looking forward to a robust community input process once the funding is in place.
+We hope the illustrations above of our earlier proposed plan will ignite the collective imagination of the community as we are asked to become engaged with the results of the BPL’s programming study.
+The preliminary ideas include, but are not limited to, updated electric/digital infrastructure; a new area dedicated to teens; a beautifully renovated children’s room; more variety of seating arrangements for adults; a new community space to display books and images of the South End or work by our local authors; a new flexible room for tutoring, community services and conferences; and an attractive browsing wall for newspapers and magazines.
+We are now looking forward to a robust community input process that will begin in the next year or two.

-The Friends also secured $150,000 in capital funding from the Parks Department to improve Library Park, which will be an integral part of the library’s future improvements.
-After several public hearings in 2017 and 2018, and approval for their proposed redesign by the South End Landmark District Commission in early April 2018, the park's reconstruction will begin sometime in June 2018.
+The Friends also secured $150,000 in capital funding from the Parks Department to improve Library Park which was originally designed as an integral part of the library, as among other suggestions, a sunken courtyard overlooked by a Children’s Room on the basement level.
+After several public hearings in 2017 and 2018, and approval for their proposed redesign by the South End Landmark District Commission in early April 2018, the Park's reconstruction was completed in the fall of 2018.
+Additional funding to complete the renovation with new plantings, curbing, irrigation and a refurbishment of the LightWell installations is under consideration by several agencies.
+In the fall of 2018, FOSEL planted 3,000 spring bulbs which flowered on a timed blooming plan.
+Library Park look the best it ever has.
 For details, view this link.

-The Friends of the South End Library hope that you will support the campaign for the South End Branch Library, one of our neighborhood’s most important and vital resources.
+The Friends of the South End Library thank you for your support of the campaign for the South End Branch Library, one of our neighborhood’s most important and vital resources.

-Because this is the first time a Boston public branch library has raised private funding for a capital renovation, FOSEL has established an Honorary Fundraising Committee that reflects public and private support for the public/private partnership efforts.
-The Committee currently includes David Leonard, President of the Boston Public Library; State Treasurer Deb Goldberg; State Senator Sonia Chang-Diaz; State Representatives Byron Rushing and Aaron Michlewitz; At-large City Councillors Michael Flaherty, Ayanna Pressley and Annissa Essaibi George; City Council President Michelle Wu; South End District Councillors Ed Flynn, Frank Baker and Kim Janey; John Holland of Holland Construction Companies; South End realtor Steven Cohen of Keller Williams Realty; and Al Desta and Yalem Alemu of the South End Food Emporium.
+Because our campaign was the first by a Boston public branch library Friends group to raise private funding for a capital renovation, FOSEL had established an Honorary Fundraising Committee to reflect support for public/private partnership efforts.
+The Committee included David Leonard, President of the Boston Public Library; State Treasurer Deb Goldberg; State Senator Sonia Chang-Diaz; State Representatives Byron Rushing and Aaron Michlewitz; At-large City Councillors Michael Flaherty, Ayanna Pressley and Annissa Essaibi George; City Council President Michelle Wu; South End District Councillors Ed Flynn, Frank Baker and Kim Janey; John Holland of Holland Construction Companies; South End realtor Steven Cohen of Keller Williams Realty; and Al Desta and Yalem Alemu of the South End Food Emporium.

 The elevated rendering represents the proposed interior area from a (relocated) circulation desk to where the stairwell is located.